grafana/mimir/docs/configuration/config-file-reference.md

 # CLI flag: -compactor.tenant-cleanup-delay
 [tenant_cleanup_delay: <duration> | default = 6h]

-# When enabled, at compactor startup the bucket will be scanned and all found
-# deletion marks inside the block location will be copied to the markers global
-# location too.
-This option can (and should) be safely disabled as soon as the
-# compactor has successfully run at least once.
-# CLI flag: -compactor.block-deletion-marks-migration-enabled
-[block_deletion_marks_migration_enabled: <boolean> | default = true]

 # Comma separated list of tenants that can be compacted.
 If specified, only
 # these tenants will be compacted by compactor, otherwise all tenants can be
 # compacted.
 Subject to sharding.